efecotuk/Banking-Management-System/README.md

 A basic bank system that works in the terminal.
 You can check your balance, deposit, withdraw, transfer money to other accounts etc.
 Transaction history stored for all users.
-You need pyhton installed to run this. (obviously lmao)
+You need pyhton installed to run this.